lowcomote/multi-parameter-benchmark/README.md

 # Multi-Parameter Benchmark Framework

-A framework to benchmark Spark applications with multiple parameters
+A framework prototype to benchmark Spark applications with multiple parameters.

 ## Setup